-7.4 Researchfish
+7.3 Researchfish

-7.4.1 Researchfish is an online system which is pivotal in demonstrating the case for investment in science.
+7.3.1 Researchfish is an online system which is pivotal in demonstrating the case for investment in science.
 STFC has a responsibility to demonstrate the value and impact of research supported through public funding.
 By using Researchfish we have a central means for researchers to log the outputs, outcomes and impacts that have been realised through STFC's research funding.
-Outputs are then made available through the Research Councils' 'Gateway to Research' portal.
-Further information can be found at: https://gtr.ukri.org/resources/about.html
+Outputs are then made available through the Research Councils' Gateway to Research portal.
+Further information can be found on the Introducing the Gateway to Research Portal